Screening Tests for Adults (50 and Up)

 Over the last several years, the number of deaths from colon cancer has dropped significantly.
 Improved screening has led to removal of more pre-cancerous polyps, preventing the development of cancer.
 Likewise, better screening has detected more cancers in the earlier stages, when they are most treatable.

 But while the incidence of colon cancer has decreased over the last several years in people age 55 and older due in part to effective screening, there has been a 51% increase in colon cancer among people younger than age 50 since 1994.
-In 2018, the ACS lowered their recommended starting age for colon cancer screening to age 45 for people with an average risk of colon cancer.
+As a result, the ACS and the U.S. Preventive Services Task Force (USPSTF) lowered their recommended starting age for colon cancer screening to age 45 for people with an average risk of colon cancer.
 If you haven’t already begun screening, you may consider it now.

 Furthermore, if you have one or more risk factors for colon cancer you should talk to your healthcare practitioner who can help you assess your individual risk factors and determine if you should get screened more frequently.
 As the Centers for Disease Control and Prevention (CDC) notes, any of the recommended tests is better than no test.

 Several health organizations have colon cancer screening recommendations.
 In 2017, screening guidelines for the early detection of pre-cancerous polyps and colon cancer were released by the US Multi-Society Task Force (MSTF) on Colorectal Cancer.
-The US Preventive Services Task Force released updated similar recommendations in 2016 and the American Cancer Society (ACS) updated their guidelines in 2018.
+The USPSTF released updated recommendations in 2021 and the American Cancer Society (ACS) updated their guidelines in 2018.
 While these groups may differ on which tests to use and how often, they each support screening for colon cancer.
 Recommendations are based on your age and level of risk.